lynnlangit/learning-hadoop-and-spark/5-Use-Spark/README.md

 Companion Repository to Linked In Learning Courses.
 See folder `Jupyter-Notebooks` for example notebooks from these courses and more.
 - Learning Hadoop
 - Scaling Cloud Spark
+- NEW in 2024 'Databricks GenAI' - watch this space for course release later this year

 Original `Learning Hadoop` - [link to course](https://www.lynda.com/Hadoop-tutorials/Hadoop-Fundamentals/191942-2.html)

 ---